My Brain Rickshaw

 Yes, I think I could be okay being a rickshaw.

-It doesn’t have the immense speed and maneuverability of a motorcycle, but it also doesn’t have the downsides: the pollution, the cost, the danger of an accident or fuel-ignition or just tipping over.
+It doesn’t have the immense speed and maneuverability of a motorcycle, but it also doesn’t have the downsides: the pollution, the cost, the danger of an accident or fuel-explosion or just tipping over.
 It allows me to get where I’m going when I want to go there.

-But more importantly — with little extra expenditure of energy — it also allows me to take several other people along for the ride.
+But more importantly, with little extra expenditure of energy, it also allows me to take several other people along for the ride.

 Recent Posts